facetint/42-CPP-Modules/README.md

 In C++, there are 3 access specifiers that are as follows:

-**Public:** Members declared as public can be accessed from outside the class.
+▫️ ** Public:** Members declared as public can be accessed from outside the class.

-**Private:** Members declared as private can only be accessed within the class itself.
+▫️ **Private:** Members declared as private can only be accessed within the class itself.

-**Protected:** Members declared as protected can be accessed within the class and by derived classes.
+▫️ **Protected:** Members declared as protected can be accessed within the class and by derived classes.

-*Default Access:* If no access modifier is specified, the default access level is private.
+‼️ *Default Access:* If no access modifier is specified, the default access level is private.

 ```cpp
 class MyClass {